 Graduates of the Criminal Justice program will:

-- Identify and apply the major theoretical perspectives in criminology and criminal justice and apply the social and policy implications of these approaches.
+- Identify and apply the major theoretical perspectives in criminology and criminal justice and apply the social and policy implications to these approaches.

-- Demonstrate an understanding of the components and functions of the criminal justice system (police, courts, and corrections).
+- Integrate the components and functions of the criminal justice system and apply this information to the major areas within the system (police, courts, and corrections).

 - Apply knowledge of the operation of the criminal justice system to practical problems in the field and understand the role of ethical decision making in the process.

-- Demonstrate the ability to identify, analyze, and interpret data on and related to crime.
+- Identify, analyze, and interpret data on and related to crime and apply these concepts written and orally.